kilashoww/app-ThreejsTorus-vitejs-/README.md

-# app-ThreejsTorus-vitejs-
+# THREE JS Thorus test with VITE JS

 Threejs torus drawing test for website page inclusions.

-# THREE JS Thorus test with VITE JS

 Three JS doesn't work when import modules into JS code, so VITE JS is needed to make it works fine.

 ## Table of contents